BREWING NOV. 4th–13th, 2022!

 The first Kona Coffee Festival was held in 1970, making it the longest-running food festival in the Aloha State.
 “It all started with a group of businesspeople on the island, from the hotels, airlines and the industry, to put together a festival to honor Kona coffee during the slower November tourism season,” festival president Valerie Corcoran said.
 “It also corresponds with coffee harvest time.”

 Organizers of the first festival, held over a single weekend, wanted to help put Kona coffee in the international spotlight and increase the island’s visibility as a destination.
-Now, the festival spans 10 days and includes nearly 50 events, including farm tours, barista training, a recipe contest, coffee-themed art exhibitions, community festival and the high-stakes cupping competition.
+Now, the festival spans over 4 days and includes nearly 20 events, including farm tours, barista training, a recipe contest, coffee-themed art exhibitions, community festival and the high-stakes cupping competition.
+This year we will be hosting events both virtually and live in person!

-The award-winning Kona Coffee Cultural 2020 Festival starts brewing November 6th through 15th with ten days of events promoting Hawaii’s unique culture and diversity and supporting the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.
+The award-winning Kona Coffee Cultural 2021 Festival starts brewing November 4th through 7th with 4 days of events promoting Hawaii’s unique culture and diversity and supporting the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.

 The annual Kona coffee harvest that has sustained Kona’s agricultural community for nearly 200 years is celebrated every November.